-What are Phase I and Phase II treatment?
+What are Phase I and Phase II Treatments?

-Phase I, or early interceptive treatment, is limited orthodontic treatment (i.e. expander or partial braces) before all of the permanent teeth have erupted.
-Such treatment can occur between the ages for six and ten.
-This treatment is sometimes recommended to make more space for developing teeth, correction of crossbites, deep overbites, and underbites, or harmful oral habits.
+Phase I, or early interceptive treatment, is limited orthodontic treatment (i.e. expander or partial braces) before all the permanent teeth have erupted.
+Such treatment can occur between the ages of six and ten.
+We sometimes recommend this treatment to make more space for developing teeth, the correction of crossbites, deep overbites, underbites, or harmful oral habits.

-Phase II treatment is also called comprehensive treatment because it involves full braces when all of the permanent teeth have erupted, usually between the ages of eleven and thirteen.
+Phase II treatment is also called comprehensive treatment because it involves full braces when all the permanent teeth have erupted.
+This usually occurs between the ages of eleven and thirteen.

-1. Planning Stage – Your visit will include an initial exam and consultation, and may include x-rays.
-You will discuss your treatment plan and all possible options for types of braces, approximate length of treatment and costs.
+1. Planning Stage.
+Your visit will include an initial exam and consultation and may include x-rays.
+You will discuss your treatment plan and all options for types of braces, approximate length of treatment, and costs.
 We will work with any dental insurance plans you have and assist you with financing options.
 This is all done free of charge.

-3. Active Stage – Active treatment involves visiting your orthodontist on a regular basis for adjustments and following specific treatment requirements to ensure successful treatment.
+3. Active Stage.
+Active treatment involves visiting your orthodontist regularly for adjustments and following specific requirements to ensure successful treatment.

-4. Retention Stage – When treatment is completed, the braces and/or appliances are removed and a new appliance is made.
-Usually, these retainers are removable and will maintain the changes made to your teeth if worn continuously until the teeth and bone are stabilized in their new positions.
+4. Retention Stage.
+When you complete your treatment, we remove the braces and/or appliances and make a new appliance.
+Usually, these retainers are removable, but you need to wear them continuously.
+Doing this will maintain the changes made to your teeth until the teeth and bone stabilize in their new positions.

 Treatment and retention times vary depending on each individual case.
 Your orthodontist will ensure you have a successful treatment for a beautiful smile that can last a lifetime.

-Orthodontics can not only help straighten your teeth, giving you an appealing smile but can greatly contribute to the health of your jaw, teeth, and your overall health.
+Orthodontics can not only help straighten your teeth, giving you an appealing smile, but can greatly contribute to the health of your jaw, teeth, and overall health.